No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 But for what?

-How is this going to help you know the people who Donald Trump called the forgotten man and deindustrialized America?
+How is this going to help the people who Donald Trump called the Forgotten Man in deindustrialized America?

-And the Trump administration, according to President Trump and sources and stuff at the White House, say they rejected that.
+And the Trump administration, according to President Trump and sources inside the White House, say they rejected that.

-It's been reported that the Trump administration cut off diplomacy with Venezuela, but why?
+It's been reported that the Trump administration cut off diplomacy with Venezuela.

-Why did we cut off the uh channels of diplomacy?
+Why did we cut off the channels of diplomacy?

-Trump was asked about this is October 17th, so just a couple days ago while he was in the Oval Office, and here's what he said.
+Trump was asked about this, this was October 17th, so just a couple days ago while he was in the Oval Office, and here's what he said.

-That must be reported that Maduro offered everything in his country, all their natural resources.
+The president has been reported that Maduro offered everything in his country, all the natural resources.

-He even recorded a message to you in English recently, uh offering mediation.
+He even recorded a message to you in English recently offering mediation.

 He has offered everything.